 Patricia Derby, a former elephant trainer for movies and television who is founding director of the Performing Animal Welfare Society (PAWS), which runs the San Andreas elephant sanctuary: "We can provide more space and better care," Derby says of the advantages of sanctuaries over zoos.
 "You have to treat each elephant as an individual.
 They need space, companions, and a variety of things to do."

 Please don't let Mundi's chance at joy and happiness slip through the cracks.
 Please give her the ultimate display of true, unselfish love.
 Let her go to a true sanctuary, where Mundi can flourish in her own autonomy.
-I promise you wont regret it.
-I promise the people of Puerto Rico will be overjoyed in watching Mundi blossom at sanctuary.
+We promise you wont regret it.
+We promise the people of Puerto Rico will be overjoyed in watching Mundi blossom at sanctuary.
 It will fill their hearts with sincere joy and love.

 Thank you very much for your time and consideration.